Police clamp down on Russian protests against jailing of Kremlin foe Navalny | Politics

 The United States condemned what it described as "harsh tactics" used against protesters and journalists and called for Navalny's "immediate and unconditional" release.
 "We call on Russian authorities to release all those detained for exercising their universal rights," U.S. State Department spokesman Ned Price said in a statement.

+The European Union's foreign policy chief, Josep Borrell, said in a tweet he deplored the authorities "disproportionate use of force", while Britain's foreign minister, Dominic Raab, condemned the "use of violence against peaceful protesters and journalists".
 Navalny, a 44-year-old lawyer, is in a Moscow prison pending the outcome of four legal matters he describes as trumped up.
 He accuses President Vladimir Putin of ordering his attempted murder.
 Putin has dismissed that, alleging Navalny is part of a U.S.-backed dirty tricks campaign to discredit him.
-Some protesters marched on the prison, where police were waiting to arrest them.

-Images of protesters with injuries such as bloodied heads circulated on social media.
-The scenes were reminiscent of the months-long unrest in Russia's neighbouring ally Belarus where anti-government protests flared last August over allegations of voter fraud.

-One Moscow protester, Sergei Radchenko, 53, said: "I'm tired of being afraid.
-I haven't just turned up for myself and Navalny, but for my son, because there is no future in this country."
-He added that he was frightened but felt strongly about what he called an out of control judicial system.

 'PUTIN PALACE'